What is it?

 Where does it lead?

-A range of professions predominantly working with people.
+A range of professions, predominantly working with people.
 Many of our students choose to continue sociology at university or specialise in certain fields such as criminology, women’s studies, social policy, education or social work.
+Sociology is a popular subject for perspective teachers and journalists.

 The department is part of the ‘technology for learning’ scheme, therefore an electronic device (e.g. Chromebook) is compulsory to study this subject.